 Conclusion

-We have gone through all the methods on how to lock cells in Excel as compared to all the mentioned methods, using the PassWiper for Excel seems the most effective method with the highest success rate.
+We have gone through all the methods on how to lock cells in Excel as compared to all the mentioned methods, using the PassWiper for Excel seems the most effective method with the highest success rate to unlock a cell in excel.
 You can try this tool to unlock and unprotect any Excel file, and it can also remove the limitations and restrictions set for different cells.
 Try the intelligent tool now and enjoy complete freedom.